FrancescoPerrone/ins/diary.md

-### y(State-hal:a valid state, Action:List)
+** y(State-hal:a valid state, Action:List **
-#### Find the set of all actions available from a given state.
+Finds the set of all `actions available` from a `given state`.
 ```
  y(State-Ag, State-PossibleAction):-
       state(State), agent(Ag),
       findall(Action, action(State-Ag, Action), PossibleAction),
       setFormat.
 ```

-As it is, this predicate could return a list of all action available from a given state: 'state(State)'.
-The list will contain some state from which no action is defined.
-This is because the action available is dependant on the restriction/2 defined for the set of all possible worlds.
+_Using 'state(State)' The list will contain some possible world from which no action are defined_.

+This is because, actions are bound to a subset of possible states and not to all states we can possibly define.

-If we change `state(State)` with `world(State-Ag)` the predicate only find those states for which one or more actions are available.
+Change `state(State)` with `world(State-Ag)` to see the list of all possible worlds that admit one or more actions.